Pottery

 Ana Chhaya | Pottery Artist | Various Creative AssignmentsWhat is Pottery?

-A Career in Pottery is very interesting.
-Understanding Why one wants to choose a Career in Pottery is phenomenally more important than figuring out How to get into Pottery.
+You may be curious about a Career in Pottery.
+Unfortunately, it is very difficult to find information about What Pottery actually is.
+Most pages on the internet just talk about How to get into Pottery.
 While anyone can have an opinion on what Pottery entails; only a real professional can really explain it.

-Pottery Artist Ana Chhaya invested 30 years in Pottery.
-Pottery Artist Ana Chhaya describes Pottery as:
+Pottery Artist Ana Chhaya is an experienced professional with 30 years in Pottery.
+Here is how Pottery Artist Ana Chhaya detailed Pottery:

 Pottery is a profession where you work with clay which is a natural material found in nature or on earth.
 Clay is a widely used material since ancient times which is commonly used in our day to day lives in the forms of plates, pans, cups and even sculptures.